We're still collecting donations

 In May 2023, after becoming the world’s first double above-knee amputee to summit Mount Everest, I decided to complete the 4 remaining peaks 7 Summits (highest peaks on each continent) as I am conscious that in order to changes perceptions on disability, inspire and challenge people to remove limits imposed on people with disabilities, demonstrating resilience and show the effects of a positive mindset, int he current world it requires a sustained demonstration and campaign to educate.

-Over the next two years, I will attempt the remainder of the 7 Summits (highest summit on each continent) and become the first double above-knee amputee to do so.
+In 2025 I am to complete the remainder of the 7 Summits (highest summit on each continent) and become the first double above-knee amputee to do so.

 To date I have completed the following summits: